BardoQi/Sight/README.md

 ##### Presenter::pluck(...$fields)

-Get the foreigns keys as array.
-After you could query the join array with the foreigns keys.
+Get the foreign keys as array.
+After you could query the join array with the foreign keys.

 * param $fields

-After you got the freign data, you could using "innerJoinForeign" and "outerJoinForeign" to make the join with foreign array.
+After you got the foreign data, you could using "innerJoinForeign" and "outerJoinForeign" to make the join with foreign array.

-If foreigns keys are join same foreign array, you could pass the all local keys and pluck once.
+If foreign keys are join same foreign array, you could pass the all local keys and pluck once.
 For instance:

 Both the fields created_by and updated_by are in the table User.
 So you could: